 Why this is an issue:

-- Research shows that our social and emotional development as children affects many of the things we care about in adult life, including physical and mental health, employment, and life satisfaction.
+- Research shows that our social and emotional development as children affects many of the things we care about in adult life, including physical and mental health, employment and life satisfaction.

-What we will do:
+What we set out to do:

-- Ensure early education professionals have access to world-class training so they can support children to develop these skills from age 2
+- Ensure early education professionals have access to world-class training so they can support children to develop these skills from age 2.

 - Trial approaches to find out how schools and parents can best work together to support pupils to achieve their potential